romanzy313/otp/README.md

 ### User authentication via SMS/email codes

+See htmx example.
-TODO add diagrams and description of how it works
+TODO add diagrams and a description of how it works.

 ### Verify ownership of phone and/or email before registration

 TODO

-### Verify the user before performing priviledge actions
+### Verify the user before performing privileged actions

 TODO